GluuFederation/docs-gg-prod/3.1.3/source/admin-gui.md

 ![consumers](img/4_consumers_new.png)

-Add consumers by using the `+ CREATE CONSUMER` button.
+Add Consumers by using the `+ CREATE CONSUMER` button.
 The creation form shows details of every field.

 ![consumers_add](img/4_customer_add.png)